-Employee Eligibility Requirements: Eligible employees must meet a financial eligibility requirement, which for 2023 includes earnings of at least \$6,000 during the last four completed calendar quarters, and at least 30 times more than weekly PFML benefits.
+Employee Eligibility Requirements: : Employees must meet a financial eligibility requirement, earning at least \$6,300 during the last four completed calendar quarters, and at least 30 times more than weekly PFML benefits.

 Reason for Leave: Eligible employees are entitled to paid leave for their own serious medical condition, to care for a family member with a serious health condition, to bond with a newly born or newly adopted/placed child, to care for a covered service member, or for qualifying military exigency.